K3V1991/ADBKit/README.md

 7. Windows: Click "Change advanced power setting" on your chosen Plan and expand "USB Settings".
 Under "USB Settings" Section, expand "USB selective suspend setting" and change it to "Disabled" for On Battery and Plugged In
 8. Try another PC
 </details>

-## Usage:
-1. Download latest Release
-2. Extract the Zip Archive
-3. Double click on Open CMD.bat
-4. You should see a Command Window open, now you can use ADB Commands